Nizhny Novgorod: Air travel

 Nizhny Novgorod is served by Strigino International Airport, which has direct flights to major Russian cities and the Middle East.
 The air base Sormovo was an important military airlift facility, and Pravdinsk air base was an interceptor aircraft base during the Cold War.
 S7 Airlines and Aeroflot fly to Moscow's Domodedovo and Sheremetyevo Airports daily.

-It is unknown when the first aerodrome in Nizhny Novgorod was built, but its location was 0.5 km north from where the "Moscow" movie theater stands today.
+It is unknown when the first aerodrome in Nizhny Novgorod was built, but its location was 0.5 km north of where the "Moscow" cinema stands today.
 This aerodrome was named Nizhny Novgorod Airport.
 In 2011 HC Airports of Regions won their bid on the investment project into Nizhny Novgorod International Airport.
-In 2012, certain renovations were made in order to more efficiently exploit the existing facility whilst the new one is being built.
+In 2012, renovations were made in order to more efficiently exploit the existing facility while the new one is being built.

-In June 2014, the construction of a new terminal started.
-It is supposed to be opened by December 2015 and be able to handle around 300 passengers per hour.
-The second terminal will be built after the 2018 FIFA World Cup, hosted by Nizhny Novgorod among others, and the aforementioned railway station is planned to be constructed during that time as well.
-The new terminal was opened on December 29, 2015, as the first flight, from Moscow, was directed there.
-The airport authority plans to redirect all the domestic flights to the new terminal by February 2016 and all the international flights by April 2016.
+A new terminal was opened on 29 December 2015, able to handle around 300 passengers per hour.

 Main sights

-Much of the city downtown is built in the Russian Revival and Stalin Empire styles.
+Much of the central city is built in the Russian Revival and Stalin Empire styles.
 The dominating feature of the city skyline is the grand Kremlin (1500–1511), with its red-brick towers.
 After Bolshevik devastation, the only ancient edifice left within the Kremlin walls is the tent-like Archangel Cathedral (1624–1631), first built in stone in the 13th century.

-There are more than 600 unique historic, architectural, and cultural monuments in the city.
+There are more than 600 unique historic, architectural and cultural monuments in the city.
 There are about 200 municipal and regional art and cultural institutions within Nizhny Novgorod.
-Among these institutions, there are eight theaters, five concert halls, 97 libraries (with branches), 17 movie theaters (including five for children), 25 institutions of children's optional education, eight museums (16 including branches), and seven parks.
+Among these institutions, there are eight theatres, five concert halls, 97 libraries (with branches), 17 cinemas (including five for children), 25 institutions of children's optional education, eight museums (16 including branches), and seven parks.